-Is it possible to go to Hakone as a day trip from Tokyo?
+Is it possible to do Hakone day trip from Tokyo?

-We left Tokyo at 6am and didn’t go back to Tokyo until 8pm, so a long daytrip to Hakone from Tokyo is possible.
+We left Tokyo at 6am and didn’t go back to Tokyo until 8pm, so a day trip to Hakone from Tokyo is possible even though it’s going to be one long day.
 We even managed to do the whole Hakone loop with the above-mentioned Free Hakone Pass.

 However, it did leave me wishing that I had more time for an overnight stay.
-I didn’t check out any museums or hot spring which is what Hakone is known for.
+We didn’t have any time to see any museums or any onsen (hot springs) that Hakone is famous for.
 On the other hand, those weren’t really my priorities anyway on this trip so I was ok with it.

 The pass cost JPY 5140 and it’s valid for 2 days.
-But even if you’re only going on a day trip, as long as you’re planning to do the loop, it’s still worth getting the pass.
+But even if you’re only going on a day trip to Hakone, as long as you’re planning to do the loop, it’s still worth getting the pass.
 You can get it from the Odakyu office in Shinjuku, the same place you get your train tickets to Hakone.

 The Hakone loop circuit is super touristy and cheesy.
 It’s hugely popular and it has a theme park feel to it where you’re part of a herd being shuttled from one point to another.
 On the plus side, it makes for a low-stress, super easy day trip that can be done with very little research or pre-planning; all of the different transports line up, there were bathrooms everywhere, and there were signs/maps/brochures.

 Hakone loop is a very well-trodden path and it’s next to impossible to get lost.